BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 The Weglot translation service

-The disadvantage — and it’s a significant one — is that you will need to pay extra for the Weglot app on top of your BigCommerce fees.
+The disadvantage — and in my view it’s a significant one — is that you will need to pay extra for the Weglot app on top of your BigCommerce fees.

 This can work out extremely expensive if you have a high word count on your site, or need to present your store in a lot of different languages (you could end up paying as much as $769 per month).